 The Petroglyphs on Ometepe

 Ometepe is famous for its rich pre-Columbian past and belongs to the great rock art areas of the world.
-All over the island ancient
+Ancient

-petroglyphs (rock carvings) and stone statues have been found, other sites contain ceramic urns, pottery and utensils.
+petroglyphs (rock carvings) and stone statues have been found all over the island, along with sites containing ceramic urns, pottery and utensils.

-The early Indians considered the island of Ometepe as the promised land.
+The early Indians considered the island of Ometepe as their promised land.
 The Maderas was the sacred place of the sun, while the

 Concepcion was the brother of the moon.

-Archeologists call Ometepe the Island of Circles and Spirals due to the abstract curvilinear motifs carved on the basalt boulders.
+Archeologists refer to Ometepe as the Island of circles and spirals due to the abstract curvilinear motifs carved on the basalt boulders.

 Some motifs are highly stylized and intricately carved.
 The most common motif is the spiral.

-Other motifs depict anthropomorphic and zoomorphic figures, or animals like lizards, crocodiles, turtles and frogs.
+Other motifs depict animals like lizards, crocodiles, turtles and frogs, or anthropomorphic and zoomorphic figures.

 Calendars were found on certain stones showing